andrewsingleton2/Active-Directory/README.md

 • Installed Windows Server 2019 and configured it as the domain controller.
 • Installed and Configured Active Directory, added myself as an Admin.
 • Installed and Configured RAS/NAT.
+• Setting Up A DHCP Server.
+(Allows Windows 10 users to access and browse the internet)

 ### (Downloads)
 ###### VirtualBox Download: https://www.virtualbox.org/wiki/Downloads